sam-paech/antislop-sampler/README.md

 - Now model.generate with stopping conditions, to for multiple tokens instead of just 1 at a time.
 This is much faster.
 - Added a basic JSON validator + enforcement to demonstrate how the sampler can enforce long-range constraints.
-- Switch to probs from logits for the cached values, so that down/upregulation works as expected.
+- Switch to probs from logits for the cached values, so that down/upregulation works as expected (this was a mistake in the previous implementation).
+- Refactored the code for better organisation.

 Quick blurb on the JSON validator: